futres/fovt-data-pipeline/README.md

 # fovt-data-pipeline

-This repository contains the configuration directives and necessary scripts to validate, reason, and load data into an external document store for the FuTRES project as well as populating summary statistics in driving the [FuTRES website](https://futres.org/).
-This repository uses data that has first been pre-processed using [data-mapping R Scripts](https://github.com/futres/fovt-data-mapping) and [GEOME](https://geome-db.org/) for validating data and reporting problem data.
-Refer to the [data-mapping](https://github.com/futres/fovt-data-mapping) repository for more information.
+The fovt-data-pipeline contains scripts to process, reason, and load data into an external document store for the FuTRES project as well as populating summary statistics in driving the [FuTRES website](https://futres.org/).
+This repository aggregates FuTRES trait data that has been loaded into [GEOME](https://geome-db.org/) as well as VertNet.
+Detailed instructions on loading your data into GEOME, using the FuTRES team, are provided on the [FuTRES website](https://futres.org/data_tutorial/).
 Please note that this repository is designed to process millions of records from multiple repositories and is fairly complex.
-We have a provided a simple start section below which demonstrates the reasoning steps used in producing the final output.
+To give interested users an idea of how the reasoning steps work, we have a provided a simple start section below demonstrating how this crucial part of the process works.

 This codebase draws on the [Ontology Data Pipeline](https://github.com/biocodellc/ontology-data-pipeline) for triplifying and reasoning, the [FuTRES Ontology for Vertebrate Traits](https://github.com/futres/fovt) as the source ontology, and [Ontopilot](https://github.com/stuckyb/ontopilot) as a contributing library for the reasoning steps.

 # Simple Start
-If you wish to quickly test the validation, triplifying and reasoning steps, you can start here.
+To quickly test the validation, triplifying and reasoning steps, you can start here.

   * First, [Install docker](https://docs.docker.com/install/) and then clone this repository.
-Once that is done, you can test
-  * Second, run the pipeline using some provided examples, like  like this:
+  * Second, run the pipeline using the provided example:

 ```
-./run.sh sample_data_processed.csv data/output config
+./example.run.sh
 ```

 This example uses a file that has already been pre-processed (`sample_data_processed.csv`) and tagged with labels that exist in our ontology.
 Output is stored in `data/output` and uses processing directives stored in the `config` directory.

 # Complete Process